NoNotNotes/Yuubi/NoNotNotes/CMPA/growth-and-development.md

 5. **Solitary**, **Stranger Anxiety**, and **Sensory**:
 	- **Solitary** refers to the type of play used by an infant.
 		- A **musical mobile** may be used by **two months**.
 As, prior to this, the infant is often asleep for brain development.
 		- The primary type of toy used for an infant is a **rattle**, an object that makes sound when shaken.
 Shaking aids in motor development, and the sound aids in sensory development.
-This is given by **four or five months** as the child loses the palmar and grasping reflex.
+This is given by **four or five months** as the child loses the palmar/grasping reflex.
 		- **Play should not be too big, too small, and toxic, and not contain detachable parts**.
 Due to them being in the oral stage, infants will almost always place things in their mouth.
 Moderately sized, colorful (primary colors, red) toys with no detachable parts and no toxic elements are best choices for infants.
 	- **Stranger Anxiety** refers to the fear of individuals besides the primary care giver.
 This begins by 6 months of age, peaks by 9 months of age, and fades by 12 months of age.
 	- **Sensory** refers to the primary method for learning/cognitive development.
 This is part of the **sensorimotor** stage of Jean Piaget's cognitive development theory that is most predominant in infancy.